rescript-lang/rescript-compiler/CONTRIBUTING.md

    npm publish rescript-std-<version>.tgz [--tag next]
    ```
 1. Tag the commit with the version number (e.g., "10.0.0", or "10.0.0-beta.1") and push the tag.
+1. Create a release entry for that tag on the [Github Releases page](https://github.com/rescript-lang/rescript-compiler/releases), copying the changes from `Changes.md`.
+1. Coordinate any forum/blog posts with [@ryyppy](https://github.com/ryyppy).

 ## Contribution Licensing